allinbits/cosmos-cash/docs/Explanation/ADR/adr-009-fungibility.md

 ###Firstly:

-At a later date the chain may support 'auto-clearing' where 2 issuers both hold n EMTs of each other's tokens.
+At a later date Cosmos Cash may support 'auto-clearing' where 2 issuers both hold n EMTs of each other's tokens.

 ###Secondly:

-At a later date the chain may also support Fungibilty Approach 1.
+At a later date Cosmos Cash may also support Fungibilty Approach 1.

 It is anticipated that some issuers may wish to issue EMTs without regard for other issuers.